 - a.
-After a six-year annual review probationary period (as per Part III Section 3.1.0), department chairs may ask the Faculty Personnel Committee to move full-time adjunct/teaching specialist instructors in their departments to a three-year rotating review schedule.
+After a six-year annual review probationary period (as per Part III Section 3.1.0), department chairs may ask the Faculty Personnel Committee to move teaching specialist instructors in their departments to a three-year rotating review schedule.
 The Academic Dean and President must approve this transition. - b.
-Years 1 and 2: The adjunct/teaching specialist faculty member shall meet with the department chair to discuss teaching loads, responsibilities, course evaluations, other duties and issues.
-The department chair shall write a brief summary of the meeting for the instructor's personnel file, which is held in the office of the Academic Dean.

-c.
-Year 3: A comprehensive review shall be conducted as outlined in Part III Section 3.1.1.1.
+Years 1 and 2: The teaching specialist faculty member shall meet with the department chair to discuss their performance as measured by the criteria established for their position.
+The department chair shall write a brief summary of the meeting for the instructor's personnel file, which is held in the office of the Academic Dean. - c.
+Year 3: A comprehensive review shall be conducted as outlined in Part III Section 3.1.1.1., 3.1.2.